-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): X Other: Mid-March C17 Reply policy for admitted applicants (fill in one only) x Must reply by (date): 1-May No set date Must reply by May 1st or within Other: weeks if notified to thereafter Deadline for housing deposit (MMDI 1-May Amount of housing deposit: \$500 Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X NO If yes, maximum period of postponement: 12 months C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-100 X
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): x Other: Mid-March C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): 1-May No set date Must reply by May 1st or within Weeks if notified Other: thereafter Deadline for housing deposit (MMDI 1-May Amount of housing deposit: \$500 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission? х If yes, maximum period of postponement: 12 months - C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х